top of page

 Self-Hypnosis for Music Performance Anxiety: A Deeper Way To Work With Pressure

-If you’re a professional musician, you know pressure well.
+If you’re an experienced musician, you know pressure well.

-Even some of your best performances have been under high-stakes pressure.
+Even some of your best performances have probably been under high-stakes pressure.

-But there may be times where you feel confident in the practice room and still experience a very different internal state when performance day arrives.
+But you might recognise times where you feel confident in the practice room and still experience a very different internal state when performance day arrives.

 Your hands tighten.